danielR2001/flutter_exoplayer/README.md

   }
 ```

-* Seek: Will seek to the duration you set.
+* Seek: Will seek to the position you set.

 ```dart
   final Result result = await audioPlayer.seek(_duration));